 Why you should visit Slovenia

 If there ever was the most fairy-tale like country I have ever visited, it is Slovenia.
 I have absolutely fallen in love with Slovenia, it has left me mind-blown and wanting to visit again.
 Slovenia is a very underestimated country due to it being located in Eastern Europe, small and unexplored.
 However it is a beautiful country with magnificent castles, amazing nature, great food, picturesque towns and history.
 If you are wanting to explore a nation of lakes, mountains, gorgeous architecture merging with lush landscapes, Slovenia is exactly that and so much more.
-In this guide I will share with you why you should visit Slovenia.
+Let me share with you why you should visit Slovenia.

 Bled Island is the only naturally occurring island in Slovenia.
 It has a few buildings, one of them being the Pilgrimage Church of Assumption of Mary.
 You can reach this charming island by hiring a row boat.
 There are a few boat rentals around the Island which allow you to rent a boat by the hour for 20 Euros.
 Alternatively you can hire a plenta which are larger boats that can take up to twenty people at a time.